Last Updated on August 6, 2023 by Cheryl Moreo

-6. What is a dye lot, and why do some knitting yarns have one and others do not?
+6. What is a dye lot, and why do some labels have one and others do not?

 Dye lot numbers refer to the factory dye batch of a yarn skein.
 Because dying is not an exact science, the same color or shade of yarn from different dye lots may differ.
-The color can vary slightly from one dye lot to another, and while it might not be noticeable to the eye in your lined up rows of stitches, a stripe can appear with different dye lots.
-For that reason, it is wise to purchase a sufficient quantity of the same dye lot knitting yarn for your project.
+The color can vary slightly from one dye lot to another, and while it might not be noticeable to the eye in your lined-up rows of stitches, a stripe can appear with different dye lots.
+Therefore, purchasing a sufficient quantity of the same dye lot knitting yarn for your project is wise.
 Also, because some yarn fibers are first dyed and then spun, they cannot list a dye lot number.

 7. How do I care for my knitted fabrics?

-When giving a hand-knitted or crocheted item as a gift, it’s helpful to include a label from a ball or skein of yarn used for the project so that the recipient will know how to care for the item.
-Generally, you will want to hand wash all of your hand-knitted things in a mild detergent and then dry them flat.
+When giving a hand-knitted or crocheted item as a gift, it’s helpful to include a label from a ball or skein of yarn used for the project so the recipient will know how to care for it.
+Generally, you will want to hand wash all your hand-knitted things in a mild detergent and then dry them flat.